ShamylZakariya/MrDoodle/android/MrDoodle/NOTES.md

 	I backgrounded and restored MrDoodle to connect to the server and reset the exponential reconnect timeout.
 I'm guessing the grid fragment never disconnected from the event bus????

 #TODO

+- Figure out how to show the about/syncsettings/modeloverview as dialogs not fullscreen activities when on tablet
+	- it looks like the supported way to do this is with a fragment dialog
+	- this means those items would have to be fragments, not activities
+	- need to maintain state on rotation, since the dialogs would just disappear -

 - Alpha Blending
 	Will require 3 new full-screen bitmaps.